samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 To help resolve CSS loading issues:

 - Ensure your domain is publicly accessible.
-If you store assets on `localhost`, try moving them to a staging environment.
+If you work in a local environment, Amplitude may not have access to assets stored on `localhost`.
 - Your CDN should keep track of old stylesheets for older replays.
 If the content of the same stylesheet changes over time, try to append a unique string or hash to the asset URL.
 For example, `stylesheet.css?93f8b89`.
 - Add `app.amplitude.com` or `app.eu.amplitude.com` to the list of domains that your server's CORS configuration permits.